qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 Using CSVT file to control field formatting ...........................................

-When loading CSV files, the OGR driver assumes all fields are strings (i.e. text) unless it is told otherwise.
+When loading CSV files, the GDAL driver assumes all fields are strings (i.e. text) unless it is told otherwise.
-You can create a CSVT file to tell OGR (and QGIS) the data type of the different columns:
+You can create a CSVT file to tell GDAL (and QGIS) the data type of the different columns:

 .. csv-table::